Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 CTTACC Conference Co-Chair

-COL, USAR
+COL USAR

 Professor of Surgery & Chief of Trauma, Critical Care & Acute Care Surgery

-Oregon Health & Science University
+Oregon Health & Science University (OHSU)

 Walking Blood Banks in Times of Blood Shortages